Citing with Zettlr

 The next step is to actually export your library.
 Zotero's task is to manage your references, but to cite them is another task, which is done by citeproc.
 And citeproc needs a separate file for that.

 To export such a library that both Zettlr and pandoc's citeproc can use, first select the collection you want to export in the left sidebar.
 To always have all your items at your disposal and to prevent having to export multiple different libraries, you can select your entire library.
-(As a measure: My own library contains about 700 entries, and I have experienced no performance issues so far.)
+(As a measure: We've run tests with a library containing about 700 items, and we have not experienced any performance issues.)

 Next, click on